snotskie/ttrpg/site/src/index.md

     However, what this looks like can vary per DM, per table, or per scene.

     Some DMs may prefer a “fail forward” approach like in *Kids on Bikes*, where Blessings are given whenever a player fails a check.
 Others may prefer a "natural" approach like in *Dungeons and Dragons*, where they award them when the players roll some lucky number before modifiers, like $8$.
-Others still may prefer to award them when the players engage in cool roleplay, when they solve puzzles or complete quests, or so on.
+Others still may prefer to award them when the players engage in cool roleplay, when they solve puzzles or complete quests, as a fixed supply at the start of each session or arc, or so on.
 And having the source of Blessings suddenly dry up in grittier parts of the story can be a *very* effective way to put the pressure on.

     The way you award Blessings is one of the most powerful tools in your toolbelt as a DM in this game!
 Use it well!
     ```@raw html